YLACES is an advocate for the inclusion of student research in all science education. To learn science,

-Democracy in the 21st Century requires a citizenry prepared to ask good questions and use data to make well-reasoned choices about issues confronting society.
-The path to acquiring this ability goes beyond learning scientific facts and conducting previously documented laboratory experiments to acquiring scientific habits of mind through doing hands-on, observational research.
+Democracy in the 21st Century requires a citizenry prepared to ask questions and use data to make well-reasoned choices about the issues confronting society.
+The path to acquiring this skill goes beyond learning scientific facts and conducting previously documented laboratory experiments, to acquiring scientific habits of mind through doing hands-on, observational research.
 YLACES works to enable and promote the inclusion of student research in science education.

 Why focus on youth?

 Young minds need to experience the scientific approach of developing hypotheses, taking careful, reproducible measurements, and reasoning with data.
 Inquiries should begin early and grow in quality and sophistication as learners progress in literacy, numeracy, and understanding social interactions and society.
 In addition to fostering critical thinking skills, active engagement in scientific research at an early age also builds skills in mathematics and communications